Haymawon/Doyouevengif/README.md

 # 🙌 Want to Contribute?
 Feel free to fork the repo, open issues, or submit pull requests.
 This project is just for fun — so if you have a weird idea, throw it in!

-Made with snacks by the DUEG (Lain, Aaliyah and friends)
+Made with snacks by the DUEG crew (Lain, Aaliyah and friends)

 **"Post anything, debug later."**